lprsoft/lpreditor/README.md

 #### Step 4 : cmake
 From cmake-gui, configure and generate LPReditor_ANPR/CMakeLists.txt
 #### Step 4 : build solution in Visual Studio

+### On Linux :
+#### Step 2 : onnxruntime-linux-x64-1.6.0
+Download onnxruntime-linux-x64-1.6.0.tgz and decompress somewhere
+#### Step 3 : modify CMakeLists.txt
+In LPReditor_ANPR/CMakeLists.txt, change ../onnxruntime-linux-x64-1.6.0/ to point to the actual path of the onnxruntime-linux-x64-1.6.0 directory
+#### Step 4 : cmake
+From cmake-gui, configure and generate LPReditor_ANPR/CMakeLists.txt
+#### Step 4 : in the build LPReditor_ANPR/build dir make

 ## Integrating the Library to your c++ application
 ```javascript